Azure/azure-iot-sdks/c/doc/devbox_setup.md

 This section shows you how to set up a development environment for the Azure IoT device SDK for C on Ubuntu.

 1. Clone this repository ([azure-iot-sdks](https://github.com/Azure/azure-iot-sdks)) to the Ubuntu machine you are using.

 2. Open a shell and navigate to the folder **c/build_all/linux** in your local copy of the repository.

 3. Run the `setup.sh` script to install the prerequisite packages and the dependent libraries.

 4. Run the `build.sh` script.

-This script uses cmake to make a folder called "cmake" in your home directory and generates in that folder a Visual Studio solution called azure_iot_sdks.sln.
-The script will then proceed to build the solution and run tests.
+This script uses **cmake** to make a folder called "cmake" in your home directory and generates a makefile.
+The script then builds the solution and runs the tests.

  > Note: you will not be able to run the samples until you configure them with a valid IoT Hub device connection string.
 For more information, see [Run sample on Linux](run_sample_on_desktop_linux.md).